-- Generating draft agendas, informed by the committee business plan, their expert knowledge, and through suggestions from committee members and wider stakeholders. - Circulating meeting information and papers in good time for meetings. - Disseminating actions as soon as possible following committee meetings, following up relevant actions where required. - Producing accurate and concise minutes promptly within ten working days of committee meetings. - Escalating issues to the Chair where appropriate. - Co-ordinating requests for Chair's Action where appropriate. - Liaising with committee paper authors, advising on agenda categorisation and other relevant matters. - Producing the Annual Report and Business Plan for the committee. - Advising the committee and the Chair on procedural matters, including the operation of closed business and declarations of interest. - Adhering to appropriate information governance requirements, including ensuring appropriate data protection arrangements are in place for the distribution and destruction of committee papers and handling matters of closed business appropriately;
+- Generating draft agendas, informed by the committee business plan, their expert knowledge, and through suggestions from committee members and wider stakeholders. - Circulating meeting information and papers in good time for meetings. - Disseminating actions as soon as possible following committee meetings, following up relevant actions where required. - Producing accurate and concise minutes promptly within ten working days of committee meetings. - Escalating issues to the Chair where appropriate6. - Co-ordinating requests for Chair's Action where appropriate. - Liaising with committee paper authors, advising on agenda categorisation and other relevant matters. - Producing the Annual Report and Business Plan for the committee. - Advising the committee and the Chair on procedural matters, including the operation of closed business and declarations of interest7. - Adhering to appropriate information governance requirements, including ensuring appropriate data protection arrangements are in place for the distribution and destruction of committee papers8 and handling matters of closed business appropriately9;

-Training for secretaries of Academic Board committees is available on request and details can be found on the Academic Governance WIKI pages.
+Training for secretaries of Academic Board committees is available on request and details can be found on the Academic Governance WIKI pages10.
 Shadowing and mentoring opportunities are available for new secretaries where required.

-&lt;sup>6 Examples where this may be appropriate could be the repeated non-attendance by key committee members, or other matters which may affect the effective operations of the committee.
+6 Examples where this may be appropriate could be the repeated non-attendance by key committee members, or other matters which may affect the effective operations of the committee.

-&lt;sup>7 Further information is available elsewhere in this Chapter and within the Standing Orders.
+7 Further information is available elsewhere in this Chapter and within the Standing Orders.

-&lt;sup>8 For any additional operational guidance please contact Governance, Quality Assurance and Student Casework.
+8 For any additional operational guidance please contact Governance, Quality Assurance and Student Casework.

-&lt;sup>9 See section 4.1 for further guidance.
+9 See section 4.1 for further guidance.

-&lt;sup>10 https://go.edgehill.ac.uk/display/governance (EHU staff login required).
+10 https://go.edgehill.ac.uk/display/governance.